Unboxed-Software/solana-course/content/basic-solana-mobile.md

         ![Fake Wallet](../assets/basic-solana-mobile-fake-wallet.png)

     4. For debugging, you’ll want to use `Logcat`.
 Now that your fake wallet is running on the emulator, go to `View -> Tool Windows -> Logcat`.
 This will open up a console logging out what’s happening with fake wallet.
+ 3. (Optional) Install other Solana wallets like Phantom on the Google Play store.

 Lastly, if you run into Java versioning issues - you’ll want to be on Java version 11.
 To check what you’re currently running type `java --version` in your terminal.

 ### 1. Plan out App Structure

 Before we do anything let's conceptualize the outline of the app.
-Again, this app will take connect to and interact with our Devent deployed counter program.
-At a high level we will need the following:
+Again, this app will connect to and interact with our Devent deployed counter program.
+To do this we'll need the following:

 - Backend
   - `Connection` object to interact with Solana. (`ConnectionProvider.tsx`)